In the words of writer Franklin Jones, “A bargain is something you don’t need at a price you can’t resist.” And we couldn’t agree more.

 2. When it’s a faulty product

 Sometimes, it doesn’t pay to be cheap.
-If an item is retailing at a ridiculously low price, inspect it carefully.
+If an item is retailing at a ridiculously low price, scrutinize it.
 Hold it up to this checklist to determine its quality and durability:

 - Where was it manufactured?
-If the product bears a designer label, but also has a “Made in China” tag stuck on it, you’re likely looking at a cheap knockoff that isn’t such a bargain after all.
+If the product bears a designer label but also has a “Made in China” tag stuck on it, you’re likely looking at a cheap knockoff.

 - Are there any noticeable defects or missing parts?